Fornication/Arkays-Commandment/Changlog.md

 - Better Dynamic Snow (Has issues with COTN Dawnstar)
 - Cathedral Landscapes (Swapped to Skyland)
 - Cathedral Rocks
-- No Snow Under Roo (Didn't work properly with setup)
+- No Snow Under Roof (Didn't work properly with setup)
 - Vivid Landscapes (Swapped to Skyland)

 **Fixes**
+- Optimised a lot of textures using Octagon.
+Pretty much all textures now are 2K-1K or lower.
 - Regenerated Synthesis
 - Regenerated xLODGen, TEXGen, DynDOLOD